randy3k/Whitespace/README.md

 }
 ```

 The optoins explain themselves.
+Their default values are `false`.
 You can also make use of [Syntax Manager](https://github.com/randy3k/SyntaxMgr) to enable Whitespace for multiple syntaxes.